sample-fork/scotty-starter/README.md

-scotty-angular-starter
+scotty-starter
 ======================

-A starter for building web apps using the Scotty framework with AngularJS
+A starter for building web apps using the Haskell's Scotty framework